Spreckels Sugar Company: Founding by Claus Spreckels

 The Spreckels Sugar Company was founded by industrialist Claus Spreckels (1828–1908), the so-called "Sugar King" of California, in 1896.
-The company was a continuation of Spreckels's efforts to produce beet sugar in the Central Coast area of California.
-He had previously been one of the owners of the ultimately unsuccessful Soquel Beet Root Sugar Company in what is now Capitola from 1873 to 1879.
-In 1888, he opened the Western Beet Sugar Company, which ran a much-larger factory in Watsonville, and financed sugar beet cultivation in the surrounding Pajaro Valley.
+The company was a continuation of Spreckels's previous efforts to produce beet sugar in the Central Coast area of California.
+Spreckels had pioneered the growing of sugar beets in Santa Cruz County and associates of his had operated the ultimately unsuccessful Soquel Beet Root Sugar Company, a beet sugar refinery, in what is now Capitola from 1873 to 1879.
+In 1888, Spreckels opened the Western Beet Sugar Company, which ran a much-larger factory in Watsonville, and financed sugar beet cultivation in the surrounding Pajaro Valley.
 By the end of the 1890s, Spreckels envisioned rebuilding a larger and more modern factory, but felt that the Salinas Valley would have greater potential for large-scale production of beets.

-The Spreckels Sugar Company was incorporated in San Francisco on August 6, 1896 and subsumed Spreckels's Watsonville operation, the Western Beet Sugar Company.
-The company's first factory was opened in February 1899 and was located a few miles south of the city of Salinas.
+The Spreckels Sugar Company was incorporated in San Francisco on August 6, 1897, and subsumed Spreckels's earlier Watsonville operation, the Western Beet Sugar Company.
+Stock in the company was divided equally between J. D. Spreckels and Brothers, the Spreckels family holding company, and the American Sugar Refining Company, with a tiny portion of stock held by each of the five members of the board of directors, which included two of Claus Spreckels sons, John D. and Adolph B. Spreckels.
+The inclusion of the American Sugar Refining Company, Claus Spreckels former rivals who represented the monopolistic Eastern US "Sugar Trust", sprang from an 1891 agreement in which the Sugar Trust would no longer compete with Spreckels in the Western US, nor continue to pressure Spreckels to merge with them, in return for investing as significant shareholders in Spreckels's companies.

+The new company's first factory was soon opened in February 1899 and was located a few miles south of the city of Salinas.
 At the time of its opening, the Spreckels Sugar Factory was the largest sugar refinery in the United States and the third largest in the world.
-The company town of Spreckels, California was built in the area around the factory.
+The company town of Spreckels, California, was built in the area around the factory.
 The company also owned extensive tracts of beet-growing farmland throughout the Salinas Valley, as far south as King City.
 Shipping to and from the plant was mostly by a private Spreckels-owned narrow-gauge railroad system connecting to the docks at Moss Landing and to sugar beet-growing areas in the Pajaro Valley.
 Though most of the company's operations were in the Salinas and Pajaro Valleys, its headquarters was located in San Francisco.